GeorgeHop/react-native-screens-swiper/README.md

     // [View] Border of active pill (:warning: opacity will override animation's opacity)
     borderActive: {},

-     // [View] Border of active pill
+    // [View] Overflow container for pills container
     pillsOverflow: {
        // Needed if you want to add only bottom shadow
        // Just add the shadow for pillContainer and here add the overflow: 'hidden', and height }
 };
 ```